vusimoy0/CloudNotify/README.md

 https://developers.google.com/cloud-messaging/

-As Mentioned at the Coded in Braam session, you can also reference the followinf videos on YouTube to learn more:
+As Mentioned at the Coded in Braam session, you can also reference the following videos on YouTube to learn more:

 * GCM 2015: https://www.youtube.com/watch?v=gJatfdattno
 * GCM 2014: https://www.youtube.com/watch?v=aJNzuxhZSxQ